 In the UK, pub names are used to identify and differentiate each public house (present day bars).
 Many public houses are centuries old, and many of their early customers were unable to read, but could recognize pictorial signs.
 Some modern pub names are intended as a marketing ploy or an attempt to create “brand awareness”, frequently using a comic theme thought to be memorable.
-This leads to some quetionable “creatvity”.
+This leads to some questionable “creatvity”.

-source: Pop Chart Lab (larger, zoomable version available)
+source: Pop Chart Lab (larger, zoomable version)

 SWEDISH/ENGLISH FALSE FRIENDS

 Sign up to Cyntactic’s mailing list to receive occasional tips and course offering updates.
 In return, you will immediately get a list of common Swedish/English False Friends - words that sound and look similar between our languages but don’t really mean what you think they mean - for free.
 Free stuff - who doesn’t have time for that?